-The Golf Club will be privately owned and will not be part of the Master HOA.
-The Golf Club will have direct oversight of the NRMP, HMP and the conservation easement.
-The owner of the Golf Club will also be responsible for ensuring compliance with the conditions of the Amended Findings Statement applicable to the golf course.
+The golf course will be part of the Club Component.
+The Club Component will have direct oversight of the NRMP, HMP and the conservation easement as they pertain to the golf course.
+The Club Component will also be responsible for ensuring compliance with the conditions of the Amended Findings Statement applicable to the golf course.